dwkwan/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # 0x09.
 Web infrastructure design

-## Description
+## About
-What you should learn from this project:
+Diagrams of web stacks with different functionalities.

-* You must be able to draw a diagram covering the web stack you built with the sysadmin/devops track projects
+* Diagrams covering the web stack built with the sysadmin/devops track projects
-* You must be able to explain what each component is doing
+* Showing each necessary component
-* You must be able to explain system redundancy
+* Showing system redundancy
-* Know all the mentioned acronyms: LAMP, SPOF, QPS
+* Showing understanding of acronyms: LAMP, SPOF, QPS

 ---